JimShady/correcting_site_locations/README.md

-# correcting_site_locations
+# Air quality site audit
-Project to check and correct any air quality monitoring site locations in London.
+Project to check and correct the location of air quality monitoring site locations in London.
+These are held in the OpenAir package of R, an internal LondonAir database, and an API.